Search

 € 225,00

 ROBERTSON, Parish.
 A visit to Mexico, by the West India islands, Yucatan and United States, with observations and adventures on the way.
 London, Published for the author, 1853.2 volumes.
 Original embossed cloth, spine lettered in gilt.
 With folding lithographed frontispiece and folding map.
 XX,II,331; (6),478 pp. First edition; subscriber's copy with list of subscribers. -- William Parish Robertson went to Mexico, with his daughter, in 1848 as a special commissioner to negotiate a settlement for Mexican securities held by British investors.
 On his return in a party of prominent Mexicans in October 1849, he traveled through the United States via Mobile, New Orleans, Cincinnati, Sprinfield, Niagara Falls, Washington and New York .
 He was pleased with what he had observed, except for slavery.
-Robertson was a discriminating observer (Clark III, 398).Sabin 72016; Palau 271033.
+The brief comparisons of certain American and English institutions mark Robertson as a discriminating observer' (Clark III, 398).Sabin 72016; Palau 271033.
 [Boeknr.: 36743 ]

 € 475,00

 ROBERTSON, William.
 Geschiedenis van America.
 Uit het Engelsch vertaald.
 Amsterdam, Yntema en Tieboel, 1778.4 volumes.
 Contemporary half roan (rubbed).
 With folding engraved plate and 3 (of 4) folding engraved maps.
 First Dutch edition, first published in London in 1777: The history of America. - 'A popular work which was reprinted several times and translated into many languages. ..
 Its vivid descriptions and philosophical disquisitions on aboriginal society captivated the literary world, while the outbreak of the American War lent the book pertinent public interest..'
 (Cox II, p.150).
-William Robertson (1721-1793) was a highly respected Scottish historian, clergyman and writer.
+William Robertson (1721-1793) was a highly respected Scottish historian, clergyman and writer and is regarded, as one of the most important British historians of the 18th century.
 His History of America is often regarded as his most interesting work but it also shows the Eurocentric limits of his stadial thinking, because it presents an unsympathetic account of Native Americans and glosses over Spanish atrocities.
 Robertson wrote the first history of the discovery and Spanish conquest of America to be based on ample bibliographical information and documents in the Simancas archives.
 The bibliography (a catalogue of Spanish books and manuscripts) at the end of the last volume, pp. 303-322, is remarkable for the time (Borba de Moraes II, p.740 ). - A fifth volume was published in 1801 containing a translation of Books IX and X (the history of Virginia and New England).Cat.
 NHSM I, p.552 (English ed.); not in Tiele; Muller, America, 1369; Sabin 71999.
 [Boeknr.: 12372 ]

 € 225,00

 ROCHEFORT, Charles de.
 Natuurlyke en zedelyke historie van d'eylanden de voor-eylanden van Amerika.
 Met eenen Caraïbaanschen woorden-schat.
 Vertaalt in Nederduytsch door H. Dullaart.
 Rotterdam, Arnout Leers, 1662.4to.
 Contemporary overlapping vellum.
 With allegorical engraved frontispiece, woodcut printer's device on titlepage, 6 engraved plates and 37 engravings in the text (7 nearly full page).
 (38),475,(11) pp. First Dutch edition, first published in Rotterdam in 1658: Histoire naturelle et morale des iles Antilles.
-Rochefort,was the pastor of the French Protestant Church in Rotterdam, and a resident for several years in the West Indies.
-Including a natural history and ethnography of the West Indies: Barbados, Tobago, Sint Eustatius, Saba, Sint Maarten, etc. The first part describes the plants and animals i.a. tobacco, sugar, cotton and indigo.
+Rochefort, was the pastor of the French Protestant Church in Rotterdam, and a resident for several years in the West Indies.
+His significant work was published to induce Huguenot immigration to the West Indies, including a natural history and ethnography of the West Indies: Barbados, Tobago, Sint Eustatius, Saba, Sint Maarten, etc. The first part describes the plants and animals i.a. tobacco, sugar, cotton and indigo.
 The second part is an account of the various Carib peoples and their customs, language and religion.
-A Dutch-Carib dictionary is found at the end.
+A Dutch-Carib dictionary by Raymond Breton is found at the end.
 With excellent engravings.
 The work is an important and valuable contribution to our knowledge of the Antilles and their inhabitants (Sabin). - Age-browned, otherwise a good copy.Sabin 72320; Tiele 926; Cat.
 NHSM I, p.265; European-Americana III, p.162..
 [Boeknr.: 15133 ]

 € 2950,00